-- 4.1.1 Companies shall submit a map to show the comparison of the SHS to the laid out FHP highlighting all deletions, deferrals, and additions >1 ha. - 4.1.2 Variance shall be reported by stratum for each FHP.
-The table shall include the minimum information as per Variance Table 1.
-Total FHP variance shall be calculated and reported as a % of Total SHS area (ha) (Variance Table 1).
-An FHP will be appraised when FHP variance exceeds 20%.
+- 4.1.1 Companies shall submit a map to show the comparison of the SHS to the laid out FHP highlighting all substantial deletions, deferrals, and additions. - 4.1.2 Variance shall be reported by stratum/compartment for each FHP/GDP.
+The table shall include the minimum information as per Table 1. - 4.1.3 Total FHP/GDP variance shall be calculated using the following: